PopulusMedia/docs/dynamic.markdown

 Where,

-* partner is the partner-code (provided by Populus Media)
+* partner is the partner-code (provided by Populus)
 * visit-id is the visit-id associcated witht he visit
 * width is the width of the display container
 * height is the height of the display container